 There are many emerging immunotherapy agents that we're excited about.
 We look forward to hearing more about tumor-infiltrating lymphocytes (TIL) adoptive cell therapy.
 Regarding melanoma, I don't believe that we're going to see any agents that are nearly as active as anti–PD-1 alone in at least 40% to 50% of patients.

-Even so, I believe there are a number of agents out there that will give us meaningful responses in small subsets, probably in combination with anti–PD-1.
-There could something such as an anti-CD40 or an anti-LAG3.
+Even so, I believe a number of agents out there will give us meaningful responses in small subsets, probably in combination with anti–PD-1.
+There could be something such as an anti-CD40 or an anti-LAG3.
 It could also be one of the many intratumoral therapies or adoptive cell therapy with TIL.
 The list goes on.

-Recently, during the 2020 SITC Annual Meeting, interesting data were presented on the first-in-class, next-generation, DuoBody-PD-L1×4-1BB bispecific antibody, GEN1046, in solid tumors.
-Although I can’t list them all, we're beginning to see the emergence of more active agents.
-The challenge is, once we shift over to the resistant/refractory setting, each agent may only be active in a small subset of patients.
+Recently, during the 2020 Society for Immunotherapy of Cancer Annual Meeting, interesting data were presented on the first-in-class, nextgeneration, DuoBody-PD-L1×4-1BB bispecific antibody, GEN1046, in solid tumors.
+Although I can’t list them all, we’re beginning to see the emergence of more active agents.
+The challenge is, once we shift over to the resistant/ refractory setting, each agent may be active only in a small subset of patients.
 We must determine which patients will derive the most benefit from each therapy.

-These meetings are critical in the field of oncology because experts are invited to present up-to-date information in the areas that they specialize in.
-These data are then utilized in practice all over [in oncology].
+These meetings are critical in the field of oncology because experts are invited to present up-todate information in the areas that they specialize in.
+These data are then utilized in practice all over [oncology].